SalomePlatform/shaper/src/SketchPlugin/doc/trimFeature.rst

 | The curve should have points lying on it or intersections with other curves.
 | Open curves (line or arc) require one or more points; closed curves (circle) require two or more points.

-To create Trim in the active Sketch:
+To create a Trim in the active Sketch:

 #. select in the Main Menu *Sketch - > Trim* item  or
 #. click **Trim** button in Sketch toolbar: